viktorferenczi/Authors/README.md

 ## CRUD crossplatform mobile app

-This project features a full crud operation capable [React Native] crossplatform app that is connected to a RESTfull [Lumen] API and a [MySQL] DB which are deployed on [AWS].
+This project features a full crud operation capable [React Native] crossplatform app that is connected to a RESTful [Lumen] API and a [MySQL] DB which are deployed on [AWS].

   - Full Crud
   - Online awailablity of the API